-The Schaw Statutes of 1598 9 laid it down that no master or fellow of the craft should receive any cowan to work in his company, or send any of his servants to work with cowans, under penalty of £20 Scots for each offence, a prohibition which was repeated in the Schaw Statutes of 1599.10 A Minute of Aitchison's Haven Lodge of 7 January, 1600, records that a mason was fined £10 Scots for having a cowan in his company.
-11 A Minute of the Lodge of Edinburgh of December, 1693, forbade any master to employ a cowan under penalty of £12 Scots for each offence.12 These prohibitions against working with cowans suggest a secondary and wider meaning of the word, which is given both in Jamieson and in the O.E.D., viz., a man who does the work of a mason but has not been
+The Schaw Statutes of 1598 9 laid it down that no master or fellow of the craft should receive any cowan to work in his company, or send any of his servants to work with cowans, under penalty of £20 Scots for each offence, a prohibition which was repeated in the Schaw Statutes of 1599.10 Aitchison's Haven Lodge of 7 January, 1600, records that a mason was fined £10 Scots for having a cowan in his company.
+11 A Minute of the Lodge of Edinburgh of December, 1693, forbade any master to employ a cowan under penalty of £12 Scots for each offence.12 These prohibitions against working with cowans suggest a secondary and wider meaning of the word, which is given both in Jamieson and in the O.E.D., viz., a man who does the work of a mason but has not been regularly apprenticed or bred to the trade.
+It was partly, at least, to prevent cowans from doing the work of qualified masons that the latter were entrusted with the Mason Word as a means of proving themselves.
+This doubtless explains why, in 1707, Mother Kilwinning Lodge defined a "cowan" as "a mason without the word".

 1 Hannay and Watson, The Building of the Parliament House (Book of the Old Edinburgh Club, May, 1924), 40.
 2 Edinburgh Register House: Master of Work Accounts, vol. xv.
 3 Accounts printed in Mylne, 74.
 4 Printed in Cruikshank, Sketch of the Incorporation of Masons, 70.
 5 Printed in Murray, "Freeman and Cowan", A.Q.C., xxi., 198.

+Ibid.

-7 Murray Lyon, History of the Lodge of Edinburgh, 25.
+Murray Lyon, History of the Lodge of Edinburgh, 25.

-8 Cruikshank, op. cit., 65.
+Cruikshank, op. cit., 65.

-9 Printed in Murray Lyon, 9-11.
+Printed in Murray Lyon, 9-11.

-10 Printed in Murray Lyon, 12-14.
+Printed in Murray Lyon, 12-14.

-11 Wallace-James, "The Minute Book of the Aitchison's Haven Lodge, 1598-1764".
+Wallace-James, "The Minute Book of the Aitchison's Haven Lodge, 1598-1764".
 A.Q.C., xxiv., 35, 36.

-12 Murray Lyon, 25.
+Murray Lyon, 25.